mihaip/previous/readme.previous.txt

 If all works fine, you should get the executable "Previous" in the src/ sub- directory of the build tree.

+Some systems do not support rendering from secondary threads.
+In case you get a black window try compiling with rendering threads disabled.
+In the instructions above replace "cmake .." with "../configure --disable-rendering-thread".

 For more detailed building instructions read the file building.previous.txt.